HSCI 231 - Women and Health » Fall 2020 » Exam 2

 Which of the following factors improves exercise capacity?

-A. Exercise intensity
+A. Exercise duration

 B. Exercise frequency